siddiqur-54/task_documentations/OOP and Clean Coding/OOP_Clean Coding_README.md

         ```

 IV. **Multiple Inheritance (via Interfaces)**
-   - **Definition**: A class inherits from more than one superclass.
+   - A class inherits from more than one superclass.
 Java does not support multiple inheritance directly with classes, but it can be achieved using interfaces.

    ![Multiple Inheritance](https://github.com/siddiqur-54/task_documentations/blob/main/images/OOP%20and%20Clean%20Coding/multiple%20inheritance.jpg)